 For the most part, the CD-i is a fairly standard CD console for its time in terms of durability – the drive lasers can fail, but many are built fairly well.
 Most CD-is have one major design flaw, however: their infamous “timekeeper” chip which saves your game saves.
 Almost all Phillips-model CD-i systems have a chip which has a battery INSIDE of a chip!
 Now, videogame consoles putting batteries in consoles and carts to save games is normal, but putting the battery inside of a CHIP is very much not; this is the only console I know of which does that, and it makes replacing the battery much harder in these models than in most other consoles, once that battery dies.
 There are only two solutions to this: very carefully cut apart the chip, remove the battery, and attach in a new one connected to the contacts within; or buy the one or two portable CD-i models which have user-replaceable batteries, or the LG (their large “VCR-ish” one, not the small Goldstar rebadge of the console-style Philips system) and DVS models which have a standard battery visible on the board, with normal welded tabs like most any other console has.
 This is a big part of why I got the DVS, replacing its battery will be much easier than anything other than those portable ones, for less money than those very expensive systems cost.
 The DVS is not cheap, but those cost a lot more.

 Game Library: The CD-i has a very weird library.
 Early on, the CD-i’s library is loaded with informative educational discs, discs for kids, simple games like Battleship and jigsaw puzzles, discs with nice high-color images and voice descriptions of things like Mozart’s times or the American national parks, and such.
-Later on the system moved on to more videogames, including the infamous Mario and Zelda games, some European puzzle and action titles often with iffy framerates and design issues, and such, and the DVC cart and its movies and FMV games.
+Later on the system moved on to a focus more on videogames, including the infamous Mario and Zelda games, some European puzzle and action titles often with iffy framerates and design issues, and such, and the DVC cart and its movies and FMV games.
 I find the educational and image discs pretty interesting time capsules which are well worth a look.
 They aren’t games but are fun stuff to look at.
 The games are mix of good and bad.
 I don’t think the CD-i deserves the extremely bad reputation that it gets, so long as you spend the $100 it will cost to get a real gamepad for the thing and also however much a mouse or trackball will cost as you’ll want both.
 I honestly enjoy the sidescrolling CD-i Zelda games, but I will admit that it is a flawed system with somewhat limited appeal; you need to like the kinds of games the CD-i has in order to enjoy this.
-I think the CD-i is an okay platform overall, but it doesn’t have th quality of games the best systems do, which is tough when so many other consoles of its day are so amazing.
-Still, this is a neat system to have for sure, particularly for the collector or FMV game fan.
+I do not like FMV games, so its main appeal doesn’t hit well with me, but despite this I think the CD-i is an okay platform overall.
+Sure, it doesn’t have the quality of games the best systems do, which is tough when so many other consoles of its day are so amazing.
+But even so this is a neat system to have, particularly for the collector or FMV game fan, but also for the fan of weird unique stuff, as I am.
 The CD-i has many true exclusives as well; most CD-i releases are not available anywhere else.
-Just like with the Magnavox Odyssey, Philips has not re-released anything from this platform on any newer format.
-I don’t have any of them, but the stuff companies made for the CD-i for kiosks and such is surely quite interesting for the collector who can find them, as well.
+Just like with the Magnavox Odyssey 2, Philips has not re-released anything from this platform on any newer format.
+Additionally, I don’t have any of them, but the stuff companies made for the CD-i for kiosks and such is surely quite interesting for the collector who can find them.

 Sega CD, SCD – 1991 (1992)